LIVVkit/LIVVkit/docs/install.rst

     pip isntall --user livvkit

-LIVVkit 3.0 is being developed and tested against python 3.6+, although earlier versions may work.
+LIVVkit 3.0 is being developed and tested against Python 3.6+, although earlier versions may work.
 If you require Python 2, you may use LIVVkit 2, but it is no longer supported in conjunction with the `Python 2 End of Life <https://www.python.org/doc/sunset-python-2/>`_.